 Q: What if I am taking a studio art course?

-A: Most studio courses will be taught in a hybrid mode; including in-studio demos and guided work time, in addition to remote content delivery.
+A: Most studio courses are being taught in a hybrid mode, including in-studio demos and guided work time, in addition to remote content delivery.
 The Fine Arts Department will follow all university safety protocols, in addition to site-specific safety protocols unique to each medium/studio environment.
 Both Edgar Hall and Haycock Hall allow for ample space between workstations.
 In general, students will be responsible for their own supplies and tools, while community equipment will have regular sanitation protocols in place.

 Students will have access to the art buildings/studio spaces outside of class time, but buildings will close for a period each night for proper cleaning.
 Faculty are prepared to work with students who cannot come to class.